Applying statistical learning theory to deep learning: Lecture 1: Applying statistical learning theory to deep learning

-Interestingly, a feed-forward neural network can represent any time $T$ computable function with network of size $\tilde{O}(T)$ using a depth-$T$ network.
+Interestingly, a feed-forward neural network can represent any time $T$ computable function with network of size $\tilde{O}(T)$.
 This is true since anything computable in time $T$ is also computable by a logical circuit of size $\tilde{O}(T)$.
 This realization has broad implications for machine learning.

-Machine learning is an engineering paradigm (of being lazy): Use data and examples, instead of expert knowledge and tedious programming, to automatically create efficient systems that solve complex tasks.
+Machine learning is an engineering paradigm (of being lazy): use data and examples, instead of expert knowledge and tedious programming, to automatically create efficient systems that solve complex tasks.
 Therefore, we only care about a model (predictor) $h$ if it can be implemented efficiently.
-A good learned model only needs to compete with a programmer, producing results that are at least as good as a programmed model in a competitive (model evaluation) time.
+A good learned model only needs to compete with a programmer, producing results that are at least as good as a programmed model in a competitive (in terms of model evaluation) time.

 In this case we have a free lunch: the model class $TIME_T$ - all functions computable by at most time $T$, has capacity $\O{T}$, and hence learnable with $\O{T}$ parameters (e.g. using ERM).
 Even better: the model class $PROG_T$, all functions programmable up to length of code $T$, also has capacity $\O{T}$.
 This is relatively clear, because the length $T$ bounds the number of bits needed to represent all these functions.
 Unfortunately, ERM with respect to $PROG_T$ is uncomputable.
 Modified ERM for $TIME_T$ (truncating exec. time) can be computed, but is NP-complete.
 If $P=NP$, we can have universal learning (free lunch).
 If $P\ne NP$, i.e. if there exist one-way functions that are easy to compute but hard to learn, there is no poly-time algorithm for ERM over $TIME_T$.
+For a more detailed discussion of the representation of functions with circuits, classes of programmable functions and related complexity measures, see e.g. \cite{arora2009computational}.

 We thus unfortunately conclude that the free lunch is only possible if $P=NP$.
 This realization gives rise to the computational no free lunch theorem: For every \textbf{computationally efficient} learning rule $A$, there is some reality $\mathcal{D}$ such that there is some computationally efficient (poly-time) $h^*$ with $L_S(h^*)=0$, but $\mathbb{E}[L(A(S))]\approx 1/2$.
 In other words, our learning rule $A$ can find an efficient $h^*$, but there are no guarantees on its generalization.